SilicorniO/webui/README.md

 Built with basic Javascript, it should be working in most of browsers.

 ## Features
- * Set horizontal position of a view: Left, Right or Middle.
+ * Set horizontal position of a view: Left, Right, Middle, Percentage, ...
- * Set vertical position of a view: Top, Bottom or Middle.
+ * Set vertical position of a view: Top, Bottom, Middle, Percentage, ...
  * Define relational position of a view respect another one.
  * Allows to change the position of the views depending of the width of the screen.
  * Allows to change automatically the size of margins and paddings depending of device.